-- We are adapting to a move away from the traditional “design and build” mantras of the past and embracing more idea- and strategy-driven engagements.
+- It will support a desire to move away from the traditional “design and build” mantras of the past, embracing more idea- and strategy-driven engagements.

-- AI is forever changing the landscape of what we do, as data accessibility and processing power now make the promise of AI a true friend of the digital marketing team.
+- Incorporate AI in your process.
+AI is forever changing the landscape of what we do, as data accessibility and processing power make AI a true friend of the digital marketing team.

 - The rise of cloud computing is fragmenting the traditional enterprise software space in favor of integrating more specialized slices, or microservices, of focused best-of-breed solutions.